AmeriCodes/python_studies/intermediate_python/intermediate_notes.md

 ```

 ### First-Class Functions - Functions that are treated like other common data types (strings, integers, etc.).

+In Python, a first-class function refers to a function that can be assigned to a variable, passed as an argument to other functions, and returned as a result of a function.
+In other words, functions are treated as any other object, allowing them to be manipulated flexibly and dynamically in the code.
+This enables the creation of higher-order functions, such as return functions, nested functions, and lambda functions

 ```python
 def create_power_function(exponent):